CederGroupHub/alabos/README.md

 ## Docs

-The docs is served at Github page: https://idocx.github.io/alab_management/
+The docs is served at https://alab-management.readthedocs.io/en/latest/